 In the event that the Commission revokes or refuses to renew this Contract, it shall do so in accordance with the procedures of MCA 20-11-118(2).
-Any hearing held under that procedure will be deemed a contested case proceeding within the meaning of the Montana Administrative Procedure Act, MCA 2-4-601 through -631, and will be held before the Board of Public Education.
-Any final decision shall clearly state by resolution the reasons for the revocation or nonrenewal.
+The parties hereby agree that any hearing held under that procedure will be guided by the procedural rules of the Montana Administrative Procedure Act, MCA 2-4-601 through -631, and will be held before the Board of Public Education.
+By their agreement to hold a MAPA-style hearing, the parties do not agree to the creation of any new substantive rights, including any right to file exceptions or seek judicial review, that does not exist independently in the Community Choice Schools Act.
+As required by 20-11-118(2), any final decision shall clearly state in writing the reasons for the revocation or nonrenewal.